-As the Board of Trustees creates a fifty-year master plan for McDonogh's campus, the first aerial view of the school becomes even more meaningful.
+As the Campus Master Plan continues to unfold, the first aerial view of the school becomes even more meaningful.
 Taken in 1926, it shows a substantial section of the 835 acres of the property.
 The structures pictured remaining on campus today are the Tagart Memorial Chapel, Bowman House, and two small houses visible above the main building.
 These two houses were moved to Woods Road in the 1940s to make way for Memorial Court.

 The main drive appears white due to the fact that the road surface was made up of oyster shells, which is why the road today is called Shell Road.
 Going clockwise from the Chapel, the buildings are Moreland Cottage (replaced by Elderkin Hall), Main House (consumed by fire in 1928 and replaced by Allan Building), and Edwards Gym (demolished to make way for the Burck Center).
 All the buildings towards the top right of the photograph no longer exist, including the largest building visible, the first Jane Bay, torn down when Rollins Hall, the new Jane Bay Hall, and Keelty Hall (formerly South Hall) were built.